dvelm/toolstack/README.md

 # ToolStack Repository

-This repository contains a collection of useful Python tools for various tasks.
+This repository contains a collection of useful tools for various tasks.

 ## Repository Structure